-Leada – If you’re a complete R novice, try Lead’s introduction to R. In their 1 hour 30 min course, they’ll cover installation, basic usage, common functions, data structures, and data types.
+Leada – If you’re a complete R novice, try Lead’s R Bootcamp.
+They’ll cover installation, basic usage, common functions, data structures, and data types.
 They’ll even set you up with your own development environment in RStudio.

 Advanced R – Once you’ve mastered the basics of R, bookmark this page.
 It’s a fantastically comprehensive style guide to using R. We should all strive to write beautiful code, and this resource (based on Google’s R style guide) is your key to that ideal.

 Swirl – Learn R in R – a radical idea certainly.
 But that’s exactly what Swirly does.
 They’ll interactively teach you how to program in R and do some basic data science at your own pace.
 Right in the R console.

 Python for beginners – The Python website actually has a pretty comprehensive and easy-to-follow set of tutorials.
 You can learn everything from installation to complex analyzes.
 It also gives you access to the Python community, who will be happy to answer your questions.

 PythonSpot – A complete list of Python tutorials to take you from zero to Python hero.
 There are tutorials for beginners, intermediate and advanced learners.

 Data Jujitsu: The Art of Turning Data into Product – This free book by DJ Patil gives you a brief introduction to the complexity of data problems and how to approach them.
 He gives nice, understandable examples that cover the most important thought processes of data mining.
 It’s a great book for beginners but still interesting to the data mining expert.
 Plus, it’s free!